Remodeling with the Family in Mind

 When asked about her advice for renovators, Betsy had this to say: “Be smart about your budget.
 We went with a quote that was comfortably below our bottom line, and this gave us the flexibility to spend more in certain areas and save in others without constantly being stressed about going over.”

 KITCHEN RESOURCES: Cabinetry: Custom by contractor.
 Cabinet hardware: Restoration Hardware.
 Sink and faucet: Kraus.
-Refrigerator, dishwasher, and stove: Appliances Connection.
+Refrigerator, dishwasher, and stove: Bosch.
 36” Biofresh french door, 900 series: Liebherr.
 Majestic range and hood: Ilve.
 LED lighting and overhead lighting: Custom by contractor.
 Lighting (in dining room): Wayfair.
 Paint: Benjamin Moore.

 BATHROOM RESOURCES: Floor and wall tile: Daltile.
 Shower fixtures and hardware: Brizo.
 Glass shower doors: custom.
 Sink and vanity: Houzz.
-Mirror: Appliances Connection.
-Wall-mounted toilet with Gerberit tank system: Appliances Connection.
+Mirror: Kohler.
+Wall-mounted toilet with Gerberit tank system: Toto.
 Lighting: Wayfair.

 LIVING ROOM RESOURCES: Paint in Chantilly Lace: Benjamin Moore.